rratnakar09/userActivity2/README.md

 API end points for the above functions are "api/users",  "api/users/<str:pk>", "api/activities", "api/activities/<str:pk>/<int:id>"

-It was a great learning experience to learn and deploy a web api app on pythonanywhere.
+It was a great learning experience to learn and deploy a django web api app on pythonanywhere.